Fredek seeks magical power to make himself whole--will he lose his home and loving wife?

-The man was jealous.
+Nameless's jealousy would not deter him.
 "There is room for many more wizards in this world."

 Fred glared at Nameless, and turned to sit down with his back to the gate.

-As Fred looked at the food, his stomach growled and his hands shook.
+Fred's stomach growled and his hands shook.
 At last, he covered his eyes.

 Nameless chuckled, a noise like thunder.

 Steam rolled over Fred's face, smelling of figs and pork, bread and butter.
 "If you are to live, you must eat.
 This knowledge I do not have, is it worth your life?"

 Eyes wide, Fred siezed the tray with both hands.
 In truth, he thought of eating it all, down to the wood of the tray, then threw it at Nameless.